Dippoldism

 Safety, consent & law

-This is a harm- and offense-defining concept, not a kink.
-The physical and sexual abuse of a child is illegal worldwide and causes severe, lasting harm; a child cannot consent under any circumstances.
-The only legitimate responses are protective and prevention-oriented: specialized clinical and forensic assessment, mandatory reporting where it applies, and legal intervention to safeguard children.
+This is a harm-defining concept, not a variation of sexual taste.
+The physical and sexual abuse of a child is illegal everywhere, causes severe and lasting damage, and cannot be consented to.
+The only legitimate engagement with the subject is protective: specialist clinical and forensic assessment, mandatory reporting where it applies, prevention programmes for people who recognise such urges in themselves, and legal intervention to safeguard children.

 - Pedophilia31/100Pedophilic Disorder · Clinical ParaphiliasA DSM-5-TR paraphilic disorder defined by recurrent, intense sexual interest in prepubescent children that the person has acted upon or that causes marked distress or interpersonal difficulty.
 Any sexual contact with a child is abuse and a serious crime, regardless of any diagnosis.31